edisplay/RCB_TA_notes/week-3-intro-js-hangman-dom/lesson-plan-3.3.md

 1. explain every line of the below object
 2. DO NOT TOUCH THE INSIDE of the owens object for the next steps.
-1. Outside the owens object, call the injuredStopLifting key and change doYouLift to false.
+1. Outside the owens object, call the stopLifting key and change doYouLift to false.
 2. Outside the owens object, call the upProteinIntake key multiple times and up owens's protein intake to 245 and alert gramsOfproteinIntake
 3. Outside the owens object, call the sayAllCatchPhrases key to get owens to say all his catch phrases
 4. owens sent you a greeting card. owens has lost his status as a bro.
 Outside the owens object, Change owens's bro key to false.
 Alert the value of the bro key to the screen.